How to Recover Deleted Tesla Dashcam Footage Using a Mac

 Method 5: Professional Data Recovery Services

+If methods 1-4 don’t work or you prefer to hire a specialist from the beginning, consider sending your USB or memory card to a professional data recovery service.
+These are businesses that restore files from various storage devices for a fee.
 Not only are they capable of handling more complex data loss scenarios, but they also have a much higher success rate for standard cases because of their skills and technologies.
 If you’ve never used a professional data recovery service in the past, here’s what to look for:

 • No Data – No Charge: Several labs offer a guarantee that exempts you from paying the recovery fee if they fail to restore the data you specifically wanted (which would have been agreed upon beforehand).